 run a competition

-require email submission through the purchase process (if you sell product online)
+require email submission through the purchase process (if you sell a product online)

 These are just some ideas which may or may not work based on your industry and brand.